This is our most popular room. It is suitable for most types of people with a queen sized bed and a nearby bathroom with a bathtub.

 Breakfast: We don't include breakfast in the price of your lodging.
 This is to keep the price down.
 Most people want to go out to eat.
 We will provide tea and coffee and sometimes offer snacks if they are available.
 If you would like us to include breakfast options, please tell us ahead of time and we will provide it.
 We will make a "special offer" that includes the cost of the breakfast.
 For $3 per person per day, we will provide a cold selection that may include cold cereal, milk, fruit, yogurt, juice, and toasts.
 For $6 per person per day, we will make you a warm cheese omelet with toast, french toast, pancakes, OR hot oatmeal with fruit and also choices from the cold selection.
 We do not have meat.

-If you want to go out for breakfast, we recommend the following places.
-The Fox Stop is a new restaurant in Winhall (right near the base of Stratton Access Road) that has outdoor seating on the brook in the summer.
-The Jamaica Coffee Shop serves some sort of breakfast.
-The Dam Diner is a very popular, full-on diner in Townshend which will be sure to fill you up.
+If you want to go out for breakfast, we recommend the Dam Diner.
+It is a very popular, full-on diner in Townshend which will be sure to fill you up.
 Ask about the restaurant in Wardsboro.
-It is currently undergoing an owner change, but when it reopens is probably the closest full-service breakfast place.
+It is open but mostly on weekends I think.
+It is the closest breakfast shop to our house (2.5 miles.)

 In terms of pricing, we include a $25 one time cleaning fee.
 This pays for (some of) the time it takes to prepare and clean the room for the guests.
 This is separate from the nightly fee and is only charged once no matter the amount of people or length of stay.
 Some people have been confused by this, so I want to try and explain it here.
 If you look at the pricing details, it should lay it all out clearly, I think,